kabbagepatch/hex-to-hsl/README.md

 ## Features

-Use keyboard shortcut ctrl+h ctrl+s for windows and cmd+h cmd+s for mac to convert the currently active file to hsl
+Use keyboard shortcut ctrl+h ctrl+s for windows and cmd+h cmd+s for mac to convert the colors in the currently active file to hsl

-Conversely, use keyboard shortcut ctrl+h ctrl+x for windows and cmd+h cmd+x for mac to convert the currently active file to hex
+Conversely, use keyboard shortcut ctrl+h ctrl+x for windows and cmd+h cmd+x for mac to convert the hsl colors the currently active file to hex

-Or use the VS Code commands to convert the entire workspace's files' colours to hsl or hex.
+Or use the various VS Code commands to convert the entire workspace's files' colours to hsl or hex.
 Currently converts all files in the src folder with the following extensions: .ts, .js, .css, .vue, .jsx

 ## Known Issues